- Most popular by deposits.

 At its core, this is the problem Betterment attempts to solve.

-Are you trying to buy a home, retire, fill an emergency fund, etc?
-Based on your decision they will give you a rough idea on how much risk they think you should take on based on your age.
+Are you trying to buy a home, retire, fill an emergency fund, etc.?
+Betterment reviews your goals and gives you a rough idea of how much risk they think you should take on based on your age.

 For example, if you’re trying to fill an emergency fund they’ll suggest you take it slow and recommend a 60/40 stock/bond split.